Travelling to Europe? Run a blog? This guide can help you find sponsors and travel Europe for free.

 Brands and tourism boards are constantly looking for bloggers, in new markets, for delivering their brand message and convince more people to visit them.
 But are they contacting you?

 I guess not!

-As I always say, if they aren’t contacting you, why not you contact them.
-Send them an email introducing your blog, tell them about your blog’s efficiency, and how it can help them redirect your readers to their website and social media accounts, and eventually, to their destination.
+So as I always say, if they aren’t contacting you, why don’t you contact them?
+Send them an email introducing your blog, tell them about your blog’s efficiency, and how you can help them redirect your blog readers to their website and social media accounts, and eventually, to their destination.
 Do not forget to share a Media Kit though.
 [Read: How To Prepare A Media Kit For Your Travel Blog]

 Tips To Find Sponsors For Your Blogging Trip To Europe